Virginia driverless car accident attorneys

 With automated cars, the Artificial Intelligence (AI) that runs the system must make split second decisions that may result in death or injury to pedestrians, cyclists, and automobile passengers.
 But can you sue a robot?

 In accidents involving partially or fully automated vehicles, it will be up to the courts to decide who is held liable.
-That’s why it’s essential to have an experienced car accident attorney on your side.
+That’s why it’s essential to have an experienced driverless car accident lawyer on your side.